Viagra

 Similar prescription drugs:

-Viagra is the first – and most well-known – impotence treatment in pill form, but other brands are emerging on the market such as Cialis and Levitra.
+Viagra is the first – and most well-known – ed treatment in pill form, but other brands to treat ed are emerging on the market such as Cialis and Levitra.

-Some recreational drugs are known to have erection-killing properties, such as cocaine and speed, while ecstasy users may feel loved up but unable to perform.
-It is not advisable to take Viagra to counter such effects as the drugs may have a conflicting impact on body-temperature control, heart rate and blood pressure.
+Some recreational drugs have erection-killing properties, such as cocaine and speed, while ecstasy users may feel loved up but unable to perform.
+It’s not advisable to take the blue viagra pills to counter such effects as the drugs may have a conflicting impact on body-temperature control, heart rate and blood pressure.
+So basically, don’t mix your cocaine and viagra guys.

 Next Steps